Home Next

 Essays on the Home Front by Joanne Oliver and Laura Cleland - must-read pieces!

-Civvy Street in World War II (Tom Fletcher's memories) - wonderful site!
+Civvy Street in WWII (Tom Fletcher's memories) - wonderful account!

 Collected memories

 a.
-The best way to understand the home front during World War Two is to watch Hope and Glory (trailer), John Boorman's autobiographical film of life during the war from through (his own) child's eyes.
+The best way to understand the home front during World War Two is to watch Hope and Glory, John Boorman's autobiographical film of life during the war from through (his own) child's eyes.

 b.
 Mrs Lindley - School Air-raids Barrage balloon Sheffield Blitz Land Girls